zhangce/kbp/README.md

 All of these are SQL extractors, which means that they have no UDF but simply execute a query.

-## Entity linking: coreferent mentions
+### Entity linking: coreferent mentions

-We also consider in the entity linking step (entity, mention) pairs where the mention is coreferent with another mention m' such that the (entity, m') pair emitted the "exact string match" feature.
+We also consider in the entity linking step (entity, mention) pairs where the mention is coreferent with another mention m' such that the (entity, m') pair emits the "exact string match" feature.
 In other words, given the entity and mention pair (e1, m1) for which we have the entity linking feature 'es', and mention m2 that is coreferent with m1, choose (e1, m2) to have the coreference entity linking feature, denoted as 'co'.

 This extractor is defined in `application.conf` using the following code: